SQL Runner

 Once you're in the SQL Runner, you'll see four key components:

-You can access your query history from your latest SQL Runner session by clicking on the query history button beside run query.
+You can access your Query history from your session by clicking on the SQL Query history

 Once you've run your query, you can either: